-Radiotherapy can be combined with other treatments for cancer, where it is used in several stages.
-The first stage is before surgery where the size of the cancer is shrunk, allowing the surgical removal to be more efficient and minimising the likelihood of the cancer to return.
+When radiotherapy is combined with other treatments for cancer it can be given in the following stages; before surgery - this would shrink the size of the cancer for surgical removal to be more efficient and the likelihood of the cancer returning would be minimalised.
 The second would be during surgery- so that the cancer is radiated without having to pass the radiation through the skin (Bosset et al., 2006).
 Radiotherapy implemented in this manner is called 'intraoperative radiation'.
 Through this procedure, doctors can protect neighbouring tissue easily from radiation.
 Finally, the third stage of administration would be after surgery - to destroy any cancer cells that remain (Forastiere et al., 2003).

 Radiotherapy is an effective treatment for cancer patients.
 The Royal college of Radiologists (2015) explained that four of ten patients with cancer are treated with radiotherapy.
-Radiotherapy has also proven to be cost effective as it equates to only 5% of the total cost of the treatment available to cancer patients (Sharma et al., 2016, Muirhead et al., 2015).
+Radiotherapy has also proven to be cost effective as it equates to only 5% of the total cost of the treatment available to cancer patients (Sharma et al., 2016) (Muirhead et al., 2015).

-1.5.3 Chemotherapy
+1.6.3 Chemotherapy

 Chemotherapy is a term which defines as the use of chemical to treat disease.
 Chemotherapy is circulated through the bloodstream in the body; therefore, it can treat cancer located almost anywhere in the body.
 Hence, this is known as systemic treatment.
 Chemotherapy targets cells for damage as they divide.
-The nucleus of the cell, which is seen as the control centre, contains chromosomes, a thread-like structure made up of DNA.
-The genes present must be copied exactly each time cell division occurs to make two new cells as highlighted from Figure 5.
-(Skeel & Khleif, 2011, Shah et al., 2019).
+The nucleus of the cell contains chromosomes which are made up of cells.
+The nucleus is the control centre of the cell.
+The genes present must be copied exactly each time cell division occurs in order to make two new cells as highlighted from Figure 5.
+(Skeel & Khleif, 2011) (Shah et al., 2019).